tacterex/yuxi-odometry-software-c/README.md

 Clone or download the YUXI Odometry firmware repository and open the firmware directory in Visual Studio Code.

-Configure the project for the **Pimoroni Tiny 2350** board and generate the CMake build files.
+Make sure the project is configured for the **Pimoroni Tiny 2350** board and generate the CMake build files.

-Build the project using the configured Pico SDK environment.
+Build the project using the `'Compile'` button in the window

-The build should produce a firmware `.uf2` file.

 ### Flashing the firmware